ToxicFrog/doom-mods/gzap/doc/protocol.md

 game should remove it from the list of pending checks and (TODO) despawn it from the world if it's currently spawned.
 It's safe for the player to re-collect it but doing so won't do anything.

+#### `HINT` `map` `item` `player` `location`

+Tells the game that we have received a hint for the location of one of our items.
+`map` is the map the item is scoped to (or the empty string if it's not a scoped item). `item` is the item name without map qualification. `player` and `location` are the name of the player who has it and the location in their world where it can be found, potentially including colour codes.

+For example, `HINT⋅MAP02⋅BlueCard⋅Link⋅Kokiri Shop` tells us that our `BlueCard (MAP02)` can be found at the Kokiri Shop in Link's world, while `HINT⋅⋅Shotgun⋅Link⋅Frog Concert` tells us that our `Shotgun` is at Link's Frog Concert.

+In-game, this is used to display the hints on the level select screen.